United Way of Metropolitan Chicago

-The United Way of Metropolitan Chicago is a 501(c)(3) non-profit organization and a branch of the United Way of America.
+The United Way of Metropolitan Chicago is a 501(c)(3) non-profit organization and a branch of the United Way.
 The United Way of Metropolitan Chicago serves the city of Chicago and its surrounding suburbs, allocating funding to other charitable organizations, especially those that provide needed healthcare, education, and income services.

 History

 The Great Depression

 The United Way of Metropolitan Chicago underwent a variety of name changes and mergers throughout its history.
 It officially began as an unemployment relief organization.
 Begun by Chicago business leaders as a means to quell the crippling economic effects of the Great Depression, the as-yet unnamed organization unofficially began in 1930 with a committee of 25 of the city's civic and business leaders.
 It was in 1932 that the committee was officially recognized as a part of Illinois Governor Louis L. Emerson's Commission on Unemployment and Relief and named the Emergency Welfare Fund.

 In 1932 the Welfare Fund changed its focus from unemployment relief to providing funding to other nonprofit agencies through the Community Chest model.
 (See: Community Chest (organization).)
 Organizations applied to receive funding from the Welfare Fund, which evolved into a fundraising agency.
 Some of the Welfare Fund's first applications came from Chicago branches of Catholic Charities USA, the American Red Cross, and The Salvation Army, among others.
 Also in 1932, the Chicago Urban League became the Welfare Fund's first member organization that primarily served minority communities.
 The Gads Hill Center was the first charity funded by the Welfare Fund to focus on the needs of the Latino community.

 Similar community chests began to emerge in Chicago's suburbs in the 1930s as well.